Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 </figure>

-Automated response set in the Cognigy.AI flow will immediately be displayed on the screen as a reply.
+An automated response set in the Cognigy.AI Flow will immediately be displayed on the screen as a reply.

 Now let us look at how this message is captured in the Agent Dashboard.